agimus-project/colmpc/README.md

 - [MiM Solvers](https://github.com/machines-in-motion/mim_solvers) solver for the SQP and Constrained-SQP solver, and [Mim Robot](https://github.com/machines-in-motion/mim_robots/tree/main).

-## Installations
+## Installation
+HPP-FCL & Pinocchio must be built from sources.
+Build pinocchio with the flag : WITH_COLLISION_SUPPORT=ON.
 > [!NOTE]
-> HPP-FCL & Pinocchio must be built from sources.
-Build pinocchio with the flag : WITH_COLLISION_SUPPORT=ON.
 > Don't forget to switch to the right commits!

 ## Usage